josephnwachukwu/SDLC-Deployment-Phase/README.md

 All Defects from showstopper to P3 should be resolved for sign off.
-Code should be deployed on a PT (Performance Testing) envoriment Release manamgement team conference one week before production
+Code should be deployed on a PT (Performance Testing) envoriment Release manamgement team conference one week before production then two days.

 ### IQOQ (Input Queue Output Queue)
 The IQOQ is an excel sheet that mentions what changes will be deployed to the production servers.
 For all angular changes you will need a webcontent build and for ATG changes you will need a commmerce build. each POD will have to mention every file that has been changed.
+Roll back changes.

 An example of the IQOQ Document can be found here [IQOQ Doc](http://sharepoint)